-The small island of San Giorgio Maggiore, which looks like a stage on the water, has been immortalised on canvas countless times.
-The church 'de San Zorzi Mazor', as the Venetians call it, is a magnificent minor basilica, part of the monastery complex of the same name.
-The complex was built between 1559 and 1580, one of Andrea Palladio's greatest Renaissance works.
+San Giorgio Maggiore island looks like a stage on the water.
+It has been immortalized on canvas countless times.
+The church standing on the island is a genuine landmark of Venice.
+Featured in many paintings, it was also part of Monet's art.
+As Venetians say, de San Zorzi Mazor is a magnificent basilica, one of the best-known churches in the city.
+It is a part of the monastery complex of the same name, built between 1559 and 1580.
+The complex is one of Andrea Palladio's greatest Renaissance works.

 Getting into the church

 San Giorgio Maggiore is very easy to find on the Venice map.
 You can get to the island by taking a waterbus.
 Traveling from St. Mark's Square takes no more than 10 minutes.
 The closest stop is S. Giorgio, which is only a 3-minute walk from the site.
 The entrance to San Giorgio Maggiore is free, but there is a fee to get inside the bell tower.
 It offers some of the best views of the skyline of Venice.